AcutronicRobotics/HRIM/README.md

 #### Script usage

-To parse and print the contents of a component the command structure would be the following:
+To command structure would be the following:
 ```
-python hrim.py {path-to-component.xml} [1]
+python hrim.py {show|generate} {path-to-component.xml} [1]
 ```
+Where:

+`{show|generate}` is mandatory and signifies the action to take:
+* `show` parses the passed module file and prints it's processed contents.
+* `generate` parses the passed module file and generates the corresponding .msg files to use with ROS2.
+The generated files will be located inside  a `generated` folder on the root of the repository.

-Where `{path-to-component.xml}` is mandatory and signifies the absolute path to one of the following files:
+`{path-to-component.xml}` is mandatory and signifies the absolute path to one of the following files:
 * models/actuator/servo/servo.xml
 * models/actuator/servo/servo_clean.xml
 * models/sensor/rangefinder/rangefinder.xml